-Of course canned black beans are also fine, if cooking them from scratch just isn’t going to work for you!
+Of course, no worries if you need to grab a can of black beans occasionally when cooking them from scratch just isn’t going to work for you!
 Look below for some tips for converting recipes that call for canned beans.
-Then grab some black beans and your slow cooker and get a tasty dinner going!
+And in this post you’ll find 20 amazing slow cooker recipes with black beans, so grab some black beans and your slow cooker and get a tasty dinner going!

 Converting recipes from canned beans to cooked slow cooker beans is easy if you remember that one can equals 1 1/2 cups of cooked beans.
 When I’m smart enough to cook dried beans in my slow cooker and stock up in the freezer, I like to freeze them in small bags that hold just 1 1/2 cups so it’s easy to grab as many as I need.